kenvantilburg/luminous-basin/README.md

 ## Code

-The [code](code/) folder contains various Jupyter notebooks that reproduce the plots in the paper.
-These are linked to from the paper.
+The [code](code/) folder contains various scripts and Jupyter notebooks that reproduce the plots in the paper (in [figures](figures/)), from where they are also linked.
+The code requires the python packages `numpy pandas tqdm scipy emcee corner matplotlib time`; a full list of requirements (including versions and dependencies) is found in [requirements.txt](requirements.txt).

 ## Authors